El potencial y las incógnitas de los enfoques transformadores de género

 First, the literature indicates that current gender approaches have failed to deliver gender outcomes as intended.
 In particular, while they may “reach” women (such as by involving women in trainings), they do not necessarily lead to substantive or lasting empowerment.

-Gender norms are the unwritten rules of any given society about the expected behavior of women and men.
+Gender norms are the unwritten rules of any given society about the of women and men.
 These include what paid or unpaid work and roles are considered “appropriate” for different genders in the farm and household, which assets should be controlled by whom, and overall, how women and men should act and interact, including which gender is “the decision maker” versus which is the “caregiver”.

 Norms vary by context and intersect with other aspects of identity (such as wealth, ethnicity or religion) and other expectations and practices.
 The fact that gender norms are underlying drivers of gendered practices, but also dynamic and changeable, makes them critical leverage points for enhancing gender equality, something that is overlooked by gender accommodative approaches.